This is a continuation of the previous PHRAME project.

 Forest Research involvement

-The Head of Forest Research Wales (Hugh Evans) co-ordinates this project.
+Hugh Evans at Forest Research Wales co-ordinated this project.

 Although REPHRAME as such has finished, aspects of the project still continue, please contact us for more information.